 It’s natural to want to find nice gifts for teachers.
 After all, they spend six-plus hours a day, five days a week with your child.
-But this year, instead shopping, why not encourage the kids to make or do something special?
+But this year, instead of shopping for a gift for Teacher Appreciation Week, why not encourage the kids to make or do something special?
 After all, teachers say heartfelt gifts are their favorites (honest!).

 Pay it forward

-"(Teachers) never expect to receive gifts.
-We really don’t," says Ann Debien, a kindergarten teacher of nearly 30 years currently at Tonda Elementary School in Canton.
-"When I was a young teacher and kids would bring me gifts, I was always so thankful and appreciative."
+“(Teachers) never expect to receive gifts.
+We really don’t,” says Ann Debien, a now-retired kindergarten teacher of nearly 30 years.
+“When I was a young teacher and kids would bring me gifts, I was always so thankful and appreciative.”

-For the last few years, around the first week of December, Debien sends out a letter to her students’ parents, letting them know that in lieu of gifts, she would ask parents and students – if they’re interested – to donate to a cause.
+For the last few years of her teaching career, around the first week of December, Debien sent out a letter to her students’ parents, letting them know that in lieu of gifts, she would ask parents and students – if they’re interested – to donate to a cause.

-In the past, she’s had her students collect food items to provide dinner for families that would otherwise go without a holiday meal; she’s signed up to give gifts to families in need through the Salvation Army
+In the past, she had her students collect food items to provide dinner for families that would otherwise go without a holiday meal; she signed up to give gifts to families in need through the Salvation Army.

 “I let the students vote on which animals we should adopt,” says Debien.
 Later in the school year, students took a field trip to the farm to visit “their” animals.